javafaq/javafaq.github.io/oops/java-oops.md

 ## What is the difference between method hiding and overriding?

 1. Method overriding is when a non-static method is re-defined in a child class and depending on the instance on which it is called, run-time polymorphism decides which definition is to be used (parent or child).
-2. Method hiding is for static or private members that do not participate in inheritence.
+2. Method hiding is for static members that do not participate in inheritence (although available in child classes).
 When such methods are re-defined in child classes, the ones in the parent class are simply hidden.

 Consider the following example: